 We request that parents contact the school office by 8:00 a.m. to report an absence - voicemails can be left on (619) 287-3054 ext.
-300. An absence report will not be accepted from the student or another student.
+300. Or you can email the front office at attendance@waldorfsandiego.org An absence report will not be accepted from the student or another student.